steipete/canvas/README.md

 ## Platform

 Primary target is macOS (headed mode is the default).
-Other platforms can build, but you’ll likely want to pass `--browser-bin` explicitly.
+By default, the headed browser is launched in app mode (chromeless) — disable with `--app=false`.

 ## Roadmap